-This study assessed mothers' acceptance to have their children vaccinated against rotavirus at Chukwuemeka Odumegwu Ojukwu University Teaching Hospital, Awka, Anambra State, Nigeria.
-The majority (76.5%) of participants had knowledge of rotavirus disease, and 84.9% knew that the virus is the major cause of under-five years of age.
-About eighty-four percent (84%) were aware that vaccination was the main preventative measure against the virus.
-Our findings agree with those of Ajeagu et al. [15] in their earlier work in Anambra, where 61.6% of mothers investigated were aware of rotavirus, and also with the report of some other investigators, Pratiwi et al. $\frac{[16]}{}$ in Indonesia, with 76.92% awareness, >80% awareness from mainland Europe by Bennnghoft et al. [17], and 82.6% good knowledge about rotavirus reported in Italy by Di-Martino et al. [18].
-Similarly, some other researchers in Nigeria, Babatola et al. [8], reported poor awareness of rotavirus and the AGE caused by it, as only 14% of their study participants had knowledge.
-Our finding is also in contrast with that of an Indian study [19], where only 25% of participants had knowledge of rotavirus and the majority of them were not aware of the availability of the vaccine, and 84% of participants by Ullah et al. [20] had poor knowledge of the virus in Perhawar, Pakistan.
-In areas where knowledge of the virus and rotavirus vaccine was poor, it could be as a result of limited dissemination of the correct health education and health promotion, where issues centered on the availability of lifesaving vaccines were not made public.
-This could be corrected by urgent improvement in the knowledge of people through effective recommendation of vaccines and general health education during hospital visits, especially during antenatal and postnatal visits by mothers and women of reproductive age.
+This study assessed parents' (mothers) acceptance to have their child(ren) vaccinated against rotavirus at Chukwuemeka Odumegwu Ojukwu University Teaching Hospital, Awka Anambra State Nigeria.
+Majority (76.5%) of participants had knowledge of rotavirus disease and 84.9% knew that the virus is the major cause of U5 AGE.
+About eighty-four percent (84 %) were aware that vaccination was the main preventative measures against the virus.
+Our findings agree with that of Ajeagu et al, ^[15] in earlier work in Anambra where 61.6% of mothers investigated were aware of rotavirus and also with the report of some other investigators Pratiwi et al., ^[16] in Indonesia with 76.92% awareness, >80% awareness from mainland Europe by Bennnghoft et al., ^[17] and 82.6% good knowledge about rotavirus reported in Italy by Di-Martino et al., ^[18].
+Similarly, some other researchers in Nigeria, Babatola et al.,^[8] reported poor awareness of rotavirus and the AGE caused by it, as only 14% of their study participants.
+Our finding is also in contrast with that of an Indian study ^[19] where only 25% of participants had knowledge of rotavirus and majority of them were not aware of availability of the vaccine, and 84% by Ullah et al., ^[20] poor knowledge of the virus in Perhawar-Pakistan.
+In arears where knowledge of the virus and rotavirus vaccine was poor, it could be as a result of limited dissemination of the correct health education, health promotion where issues centering on availability of life saving vaccines were not given to be public.
+This could be corrected by urgent improvement in the knowledge of people through effective recommendation of vaccines and general health education during hospital visits especially during antenatal and post-natal visits by mothers and women of reproductive age.

-An important observation made in this study is the high level of knowledge of how the virus can be transmitted and vaccination as the main preventive measures against the virus.
-This level of knowledge of the participants indicates a good degree of health education and health promotion about rotavirus in the study environment, more so in a tertiary health facility.
-This finding was in keeping with an earlier study in the same Anambra state by Ajeagu et al. [15].
-The respondent's knowledge of the virus and vaccination significantly increased with educational level, and this finding is in keeping with a study by Zaidi et al. [21] in Karachi, Pakistan, and also that of Angelillo et al. [22] in Italy, where knowledge and attitude toward rotavirus vaccination increased with an increase in educational level.
-This could be a result of a high literacy level, leading to more exposure to information.
-When parents have good knowledge of a vaccine, especially a newly introduced one, it would mean that children born of such parents might have good access to and uptake of the vaccine and other childhood vaccines, thereby resulting in better health for their children.
+An important observation made in this study is the high level of knowledge of, how the virus can be transmitted, and vaccination as the main preventive measures against the virus.
+This level of knowledge of the participants indicates good degree of health education, health promotion about rotavirus in the study environment, more so being a tertiary health facility.
+This finding was in keeping with an earlier study in the same Anambra state by Ajeagu et al ^[15].
+The respondent's knowledge of the virus and vaccination, significantly increased with educational level and this finding is in keeping with a study by Zaidi et al., ^[21] in Karachi Pakistan and also that of Angelillo et al., ^[22] in Italy where knowledge and attitude to rotavirus vaccination increased with increase in level of education.
+This could be as a result of high literacy level, leading to more exposure to information.
+When parents have good knowledge of a vaccine especially a newly introduced one, it would mean that children born of such parents might have good access and uptake of the vaccine and other childhood vaccines thereby resulting to better health of their child(ren).